Jackson Browne: 2000s

 Browne is part of the No Nukes group which is against the expansion of nuclear power.
 In 2007, the group recorded a music video of a new version of the Buffalo Springfield song "For What It's Worth".
 Browne made a cameo appearance in the 2007 film, Walk Hard: The Dewey Cox Story.

 Browne's thirteenth studio album, Time the Conqueror, was released in 2008.
 It peaked at No. 20, which was his first top-20 album since Lawyers in Love in 1983.
 (The album also reached No. 2 on the Billboard Independent Albums chart.)

-In 2008, Browne sued John McCain, the Ohio Republican Party, and the Republican National Committee for using his 1977 hit, "Running on Empty" without his permission for an attack ad against Barack Obama.
+In 2008, Browne sued John McCain, the Ohio Republican Party, and the Republican National Committee for using his 1977 hit, "Running on Empty" without his permission for an ad against Barack Obama.
 In 2009, the matter was settled under an undisclosed financial agreement with an apology from the McCain campaign and other relevant parties.

 In 2008, he appeared on the ALMA Awards in a taped interview honoring Trailblazer Award recipient and long-time friend Linda Ronstadt.
 That same year, Browne performed at the Artist for the Arts Foundation benefit at the Santa Monica High School.
 Playing with Heart, and over 70 members of the Santa Monica High School Orchestra and Girls Choir, the event provided funds for the continuation of music education in public schools.
 Browne again appeared there with Heart and other guest stars the following year.

+2010s

 In 2010, Browne covered "Waterloo Sunset" with Ray Davies for Davies' album See My Friends.
 In 2011, he won the 10th Annual Independent Music Awards in the Best Live Performance Album category for Love Is Strange: En Vivo Con Tino, performed by himself and David Lindley.
 Browne contributed a cover of Buddy Holly's "True Love Ways" for a 2011 tribute, Listen to Me: Buddy Holly.
 In 2012, he joined artists including David Crosby and Pete Seeger in supporting Ben Cohen's Stamp Stampede campaign to legally stamp messages such as "Not to Be Used for Bribing Politicians" on American currency to build a movement to amend the U. S. Constitution to get big money out of American politics.

 In 2014, a 23-song, two-disc set titled Looking into You: A Tribute to Jackson Browne was released.
 It features covers of Browne's songs by such artists as Bruce Springsteen, Don Henley, Lyle Lovett, and Bonnie Raitt.
 In 2014, Browne's 14th studio album, Standing in the Breach, was released.
 In January 2016, Browne endorsed Bernie Sanders for President of the United States.

 In 2016, at the 58th Annual Grammy Awards, Browne and the Eagles performed "Take It Easy" in honor of Glenn Frey a month after his death.
 Browne played himself and sang in an episode of the Showtime series Roadies.